JHarrison89/sidekiq-scraper-tailwind/README.md

-# TODO

-* Set up Rspec
-* Set up Sidekiq
-* Write Sidekiq job to scrape https://www.comono.co.uk/work-with-us/
-* Deploy on Heroku

-# README
+README
 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Installing Rspec
+Rspec will automaticly create a factories directory when a new model is created e.g scaffold so don't create it manually.
+I used this guide but placed config.include FactoryBot::Syntax::Methods in the rails_helper.rb file.

+TODO: Clean up `config.include FactoryBot::Syntax::Methods`